jeffcressman/ember-inherit-polymorph/README.md

 2. If we have a single user record type then we solve the above problem but we want different user types so we'll try that using polymorphism.
 3. There are some known issues with ember-cli and polymorphism.
 Will we hit any of these issues?

+Argggh!

+Polymorphism and Firebase don't seem ready for prime time.

+Adding the profile to the user object is causing problems and what we want is to set up the current user when someone signs in by taking the Firebase login email that is returned on successful authentication, looking up the corresponding user and having its profile loaded.

+Presumably we could hack around the issue for now by simply adding the profile type and profile id to the user and load the profile as needed, which means we're not really using polymorphism at all then.

 ## Ember-cli and Polymorphism

 See <https://github.com/emberjs/data/issues/2065> on needing to switch `Ember.MODEL_FACTORY_INJECTIONS = true` to `Ember.MODEL_FACTORY_INJECTIONS = false`